dotnet/performance/docs/benchmarking-workflow-corefx.md

 ### PR

-Keeping the benchmarks in a separate repository requires us to send a separate PR to the performance repo.
+Because the benchmarks are not in the CoreFX repository you must do two PR's.

 The first thing you need to do is send a PR with the new API to the CoreFX repository.
 Once your PR gets merged and a new NuGet package is published to the CoreFX NuGet feed, you should remove the Reference to a `.dll` and install/update the package consumed by [MicroBenchmarks](../src/benchmarks/micro/MicroBenchmarks.csproj).
 After that, you should send a PR to the performance repo.